-Do not use WD-40 or other petroleum-based lubricants, as they will damage the connectors.

-- 1. Install a cable or dummy plug for each connector on the main housing end cap: - A. Lightly lubricate the inside of the dummy plug/cable connector with silicone grease (DC-4 or equivalent). - B. Standard Connector Install the plug/cable connector, aligning the raised bump on the side of the plug/cable connector with the large pin (pin 1 ground) on the 9plus.
+- Do not use WD-40 or other petroleum-based lubricants, as they will damage the connectors. - For wet-pluggable MCBH connectors: Silicone lubricants in a spray can may contain ketones, esters, ethers, alcohols, or glycols in their propellant.
+Do not use these sprays, as they will damage the connector. - 1.
+Install a cable or dummy plug for each connector on the main housing end cap: - A. Lightly lubricate the inside of the dummy plug/cable connector with silicone grease (DC-4 or equivalent). - B. XSG / AG Connector Install the plug/cable connector, aligning the raised bump on the side of the plug/cable connector with the large pin (pin 1 ground) on the 9plus.
 Remove any trapped air by burping or gently squeezing the plug/connector near the top and moving your fingers toward the end cap.
 OR - MCBH Connector Install the plug/cable connector, aligning the pins. - C. Place the locking sleeve over the plug/cable connector.
 Tighten the locking sleeve finger tight only.
 Do not overtighten the locking sleeve and do not use a wrench or pliers. - 2.
 Connect the other end of the cables installed in Step 1 to the appropriate sensors. - 3.
 Verify that the hardware and external fittings are secure. - 4.
 If applicable, remove the Tygon tubing that was looped end-to-end around the conductivity cell for storage.
 Reconnect the conductivity cell to the 9plus plumbing. - See the Deck Unit or Searam manual for details on starting data acquisition.